 May I apply again if I am denied the first time?

 Yes.
-Each year, the School receives some 200 submissions from previous applicants.
+Each year, the School receives more than 100 submissions from previous applicants.

 Re-applicants must submit following the same process as new applicants, including the PharmCAS Application.
 However, you are required to send only one new letter of recommendation.

 For more information, contact us at firstname.lastname@example.org or 323.442.1466.